-In 1956 Muta entered Loreto Girl’s High School outside of Nairobi and then began college in 1960 at Mount St. Scholastica College (now Benedictine College) in Atchison, Kansas where she received her Bachelor’s Degree in Biology four years later.
-After graduation she earned a Master’s Degree in Biological Sciences at the University of Pittsburgh, Pennsylvania.
+In 1956, Muta entered Loreto Girl’s High School outside of Nairobi and then began college in 1960 at Mount St. Scholastica College (now Benedictine College) in Atchison, Kansas, where she received her bachelor’s degree in biology four years later.
+After graduation, she earned a master’s degree in biological sciences at the University of Pittsburgh, Pennsylvania.
 In April 1966, after returning to Kenya, Wangari Muta met her future husband, Mwangi Mathai, a politician.
 The two married in May 1969.

 The same year she founded the Green Belt Movement, a grassroots environmental non-governmental organization which over the next three decades planted over 30 million trees across Kenya.
 She became known as the Tree Mother of Africa.

-Wangari Muta Maathai continues to be an environmental and political activist.
-In 2006 she was one of the founders of the Nobel Women’s Initiative, an organization of six women recipients of the Prize representing North and South America, Europe, the Middle East, and Africa who united in their efforts to work for peace, justice, and equality throughout the world.
-In January 2007 Maathai hosted the Global Young Greens conference in Nairobi, which some have described as a meeting of the next wave of leadership of the world environment movement.
-Maathai wrote four books including The Greenbelt Movement: Sharing the Approach and the Experience.
+Maathai was defeated in her 2007 reelection bid for parliament but continued to be an environmental and political activist.
+In 2006, she was one of the founders of the Nobel Women’s Initiative, an organization of six women recipients of the Nobel Prize, representing North and South America, Europe, the Middle East, and Africa, who united in their efforts to work for peace, justice, and equality throughout the world.
+In January 2007, Maathai hosted the Global Young Greens conference in Nairobi, which some have described as a meeting of the next wave of leadership of the world environmental movement.
+Maathai wrote four books, including The Greenbelt Movement: Sharing the Approach and the Experience.

 On September 25, 2011, Wangari Maathai died of complications from ovarian cancer treatment at a Nairobi hospital.
 She was 71.